busterswt/hackathon/README.md

 # How it works...

-These playbooks will deploy 1x pf9-express "deployer" VM and 3x compute VMs at the https://lab.cs.pf9.io endpoint.
+These playbooks will deploy 1x pf9-express "deployer" VM and 3x compute VMs at the pf9 lab endpoint.
 Using overrides, the playbooks will run pf9-express on the "deployer" VM against the 3 compute VMs and attach them to the specified DU

 # Issues

-The lab servers are a bit long in the tooth, and the 900 second timeout for convergence causes the playbooks to fail.
-However, the machines will continue to converge.
+The lab servers are a little on the slow side, and the 900 second timeout for convergence causes the playbooks to fail.
+However, the machines will continue to converge but may not have all packages available.